TolgaAydac/budget_tracker/README.md

 - Some features are still under development.
 - "Forgot Password" functionality is not yet implemented.
 - UI screenshots may show features that are not fully functional yet.
+- ⚠️ **Monthly Summary Page**
+  - Not yet connected to the SQL database.
+  - Data is currently displayed manually for demonstration.
+  - Will fetch data from income/expense tables in the future and update monthly.